orthopteroid/ganesha-blue/README.md

-# ganesha_blue
+# ganesha-blue
 Low latency genetic algorithm solver in CUDA/thrust

 This is a single-stream templated C++ multi-kernel genetic solver.
 It uses 7 kernels per iteration and can run in either Iterate Mode (low latency - no host transfers), or Callback Mode (more flexible - user code called each iteration).

+## Approach

 The solver uses a method known as
  [stochastic remainder selection](https://en.wikipedia.org/wiki/Stochastic_universal_sampling) but with code to factor out the 'best mate' to prevent population saturation.
-Ganesha_blue uses double-buffered populations split into 3 segments each (in addition to the solitary 'best mate' which I'm not calling a segment) and each segment having different mutation parameters.
+Ganesha-blue uses double-buffered populations split into 3 segments each (in addition to the solitary 'best mate' which I'm not calling a segment) and each segment having different mutation parameters.
 For each new population-slot a mate is taken from the previous' population-at-large.
 This is an approach similar to the one taken in an earlier host-only open-mp-capable solver [psychic-sniffle](https://github.com/orthopteroid/psychic-sniffle) which had 6 segments.

-Ganesha_blue uses only simple per-segment mutation parameters (called a Breeding Plan) to control the breeding process:
+Ganesha-blue uses only simple per-segment mutation parameters (called a Breeding Plan) to control the breeding process:

 * Probability of a single-bit mutation (values are 0...100).